Brian Eno: Political activism

 Eno was appointed President of Stop the War Coalition in 2017.
 He has had a long involvement with the organisation since it was set up in 2001.

 He is also a trustee of the environmental law charity ClientEarth, Somerset House, and the Institute for Innovation and Public Purpose, set up by Mariana Mazzucato.

 Eno opposes United Kingdom's withdrawal from the European Union.
 Following the June 2016 referendum result when the British public voted to leave, Eno was among a group of British musicians who signed a letter to the Prime Minister Theresa May calling for a second referendum.

 In November 2019, along with other public figures, Eno signed a letter supporting Labour Party leader Jeremy Corbyn describing him as "a beacon of hope in the struggle against emergent far-right nationalism, xenophobia and racism in much of the democratic world" and endorsed him for in the 2019 UK general election.
 In December 2019, along with 42 other leading cultural figures, he signed a letter endorsing the Labour Party under Corbyn's leadership in the 2019 general election.
 The letter stated that "Labour's election manifesto under Jeremy Corbyn's leadership offers a transformative plan that prioritises the needs of people and the planet over private profit and the vested interests of a few."

+In April 2021, Eno was a participant in the "Live for Gaza", online concert which was held in April.
+2021 Artists from Gaza included Gaza's first rock group Osprey V, Wafaa Alnjeili, and Badeel Band.

 Brian Eno is an early and prominent member of Democracy in Europe Movement 2025 (DiEM25) where he contributes, issues statements, and takes part in media events and discussions.

+In October 2023, Eno signed an open letter of artists for ceasefire during the Israeli bombardment of Gaza.
+In November 2023, he signed an open letter calling for a ceasefire and an end to Israel's blockade of the Gaza Strip.
+In May 2025, Eno accused Microsoft of complicity in Israeli war crimes in the Gaza war for providing Israel with AI and cloud services.
+Eno promised to donate his original fee for the Windows 95 start-up chime to the victims in Gaza.

+Eno organized and performed at the Together for Palestine benefit concert at Wembley Arena in London.
+The event raised over $2.0 million for Palestinian charities.